kafeiinteractif/katli/README.md

 We use this internally and we intend for it to be a lightweight implementation so keep that in mind.
 If you want to do an ambitious rebuild, go for it.

+## About

+This project was inspired by a similar (but much more complex) deployment system used by one of our clients.
+We wanted a lighter solution for our other projects.

+The word Katli means "slice".
+It is used in the name of our favorite Indian
+sweet: Kaju Katli (cachew slices).
+Hopefully you will enjoy this little slice of Docker!

+Author of this project is Ryan Weal of Kafei Interactive Inc. (Canada).

 ## Other Projects

 If you want a gui-based solution consider Kalabox https://github.com/kalabox/kalabox